chimera-linux/cports/Usage.md

 based system, or Alpine Linux), you do not need to go out of your way to set one up.
 The `cports` tree provides the `bootstrap.sh` script for this purpose.

-This works by fetching a compatible `rootfs` (Void Linux with `musl`) and then running regular bootstrap within.
+This works by fetching a compatible `rootfs` (Chimera for architectures we have repos for and Void with `musl` for the others) and then running regular bootstrap within.
 It uses `bwrap` for this, so you should never run it as `root`.

+For architectures Chimera is used for, you will need a properly set up dynamically linked `apk` of the right version in your host system at this stage (you will need it for building packages later anyway).
+If you don't have it in your `PATH` (e.g. when you are setting the path in your `cbuild` `config.ini`), you can set the environment variable `BOOTSTRAP_APK`.
+By default, this is just `apk`.

 Any arguments passed to the script are passed to `cbuild`.
 This is most useful for passing the number of build jobs (e.g. `-j16` to use 16 threads).
 You can not